artysidorenko/Calculator/README.md

 # Calculator

-JavaScript Test - Calculator Web-App: basic build w/o the use of libraries or frameworks.
+JavaScript Test - Calculator Web-App: basic calculator build w/o the use of libraries or frameworks.

-Note: Currently WIP - Pushing onto GitHub to backup files due to computer hardware issues.

-Readme pending.
+Any feedback welcome.